zalando-nakadi/fahrschein/README.md

 * A local installation of JDK11
 * A local Docker installation for running integration tests

-When developing, make sure to run unit and integration tests with `./gradlew test`.
+When developing, make sure to run unit and integration tests with `./gradlew check`.

 ### Understanding the build